RandomMaker/WLU-Donor-Report-2015/README.md

 # Donor Impact Report 2015
-### Wilfrid Laurier University
+### By: Wilfrid Laurier University

-The Donor Impact Report is sent out to university alumni to showcase the significance of their donations for the year.
-It is split into three parts which include: areas of impact, highlights and the numbers.
+The Donor Impact Report is sent out to all university alumni.
+Its purpose is to showcase the significance of their donations for the past year.

+The report is split into three parts which include: areas of impact, highlights and the numbers.
+This was created at the request of the Alumni Association and the goal was to significantly improve on last years report and attract more donations.

-This is a front end project which uses the following stack:
+This is a front end project uses the following stack:

 - HTML / CSS
 - JavaScript